mitchlabeetch/Intuitive_Music/native/intuitives_daw/docs/project_design_principles.md

   will happen in the next major release.
 - Major releases are supported for as long as possible, until it is simply not feasible anymore.
-Even after that, it should be possible to create a VM of an older Linux distro running Stargate for the purpose of loading old projects.
+Even after that, it should be possible to create a VM of an older Linux distro running Intuitives for the purpose of loading old projects.
 The project will consider providing pre-built images for VMs later.
 - Major releases do not load projects from other major releases.
 This avoids many bugs that come with trying to change the software over time while maintaining file compatibility.
-Multiple major versions of Stargate can be installed on the same computer.
+Multiple major versions of Intuitives can be installed on the same computer.

 ## 6. Capable of running on all CPU architectures, past, present and future
-There should be close to zero effort on our part to make Stargate work on new CPU architectures.
-We want you to be able to run Stargate on x86, or ARM, or RISC-V, or PowerPC, or the next big thing.
+There should be close to zero effort on our part to make Intuitives work on new CPU architectures.
+We want you to be able to run Intuitives on x86, or ARM, or RISC-V, or PowerPC, or the next big thing.
 Keep in mind that we may be limited by support from 3rd party libraries we use, such as Qt.